 • role model and mentor (offers his/her life as living proof of the transformative power of recovery; provides stage-appropriate recovery education and advice),

 • problem solver (identifies and helps resolve personal and environmental obstacles to recovery),

-• resource broker (links individuals/families to formal and indigenous sources of sober housing, recovery-conducive employment, health and social services, and recovery support),
+• resource broker (links individuals/families to sources of sober housing, recovery-conducive employment, health and social services, and recovery support),

 • lifestyle consultant (assists individuals/families in developing sobriety-based rituals of daily living)

 Equally Important, A Recovery Coach is NOT a: